liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/02-configuring-mail.markdown

     [LIFERAY_HOME](/docs/7-2/deploy/-/knowledge_base/d/liferay-home),
     once you've established it based on your installation.

-@product@ connects to the mail session on the next startup.
+@sharepoint@ connects to the mail session on the next startup.

 ## Configuring a Mail Session on the Application Server

-You can manage a mail session for @product@ on your application server.
+You can manage a mail session for @sharepoint@ on your application server.
 Here's how:

 1. Create a mail session on your application server, following your application server documentation.

-2. Point @product@ to that mail session using the Control Panel or portal properties.
+2. Point @sharepoint@ to that mail session using the Control Panel or portal properties.
 Here are instructions for both:

     -   Configure the JNDI name in the *Mail* page at *Control Panel &rarr;